ArmandoPrieto/whoCame/README.md

 The interface was built using Jquery Mobile so it makes it easy to navigate from whatever phone trought a web browser.

-There is a demmo online you can see on [Absolute README link](whocame.saintdominicsavio.org)
+There is a demmo online you can see on [whocame.saintdominicsavio.org](whocame.saintdominicsavio.org), the pin code for all users is 0000